mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 ```

 ## Literals

-Literals represent <em>specific</em> strings or numbers in type positions.
+Literals represent *specific* strings or numbers in type positions.
 They are a common construct in the TypeScript language.

 ```ts showLineNumbers
 const Zero = m.literal(0)
 const Hello = m.literal('Hello')
 ```

 ## Optional

 You can make any type optional with an `optional()` decorator.
 This means that the given type can be also `undefined`, or not specified if assigned to a field of an [object](#objects).

 ```ts
 const OptionalString = m.optional(m.string())
 ```

 For convenience, you can also call the `optional()` method on an existing type.

 ```ts